simritdhanjal/simritdhanjal.github.io/_posts/2025-08-21-ai-education.md

 Thomas Edison once predicted motion pictures would replace textbooks.
 Radio and television were promised to democratize knowledge.
 Decades later, MOOCs (massive open online courses) were said to make elite education universally accessible.
 Each of these innovations served as great tools for access to information, but none “revolutionized” the education system itself.

-As historian Larry Cuban observed in Oversold and Underused (2001), the impact of technology in classrooms has consistently fallen short of the hype.
+As historian Larry Cuban observed in *Oversold and Underused*, the impact of technology in classrooms has consistently fallen short of the hype.
 Why?

 Because education is inherently a social ecosystem, not just the delivery of content.